tuxology/tracevizlab/labs/02-lttng-userspace-tracing/README.md

 - - -

-#### Sub-task 2: Visualizing cyg profile traces
+### Task 2: Visualizing cyg profile traces

-In the previous sub-task, you generated a trace of the `ls` command that contains all the function calls.
+In the previous task, you generated a trace of the `ls` command that contains all the function calls.
 You can open this trace on Trace Compass and you should see in the *Project Explorer View*, under Views, the *LTTng-UST CallStack* tree view.
 Under this, four views are present:

 * The *Flame Chart View* shows the state of the stack at all moments during the trace.
 That view shows for all threads of the application, the functions that were called, so it's easy to see who called who and when.
 If you do not see human-readable names for the functions, see the next section of this lab.